ArielYifee/Computer_Network_Ex3/README.md

 to resemble loss of packets we use tc tool in linux (to install - use the command "sudo apt install iproute2" ) by the command "sudo tc qdisc change dev lo root netem loss XX%".

 ## License
-this exercise made by Ariel Yifee, to any question you can contact me by email - ariel.yifee@gmail.com
+this exercise made by Ariel Yifee and Moti Dahari, to any question you can contact us by email - ariel.yifee@gmail.com or motidaharii@gmail.com